Porto - Guimares, Braga - Batalha - Évora - Monsaraz - Sintra - Lisbon

 Welcome Dinner.
 Night in Porto.

-Casa da Musica is a major concert hall space in Porto, Portugal, which houses the cultural institution of the same name with its three orchestras Orquestra Nacional do Porto, Orquestra Barroca and Remix Ensemble.
+We will start by visiting the Casa da Musica, a major concert hall space which houses the cultural institution of the same name with its three orchestras Orquestra Nacional do Porto, Orquestra Barroca and Remix Ensemble.
 It was designed by the Dutch architect Rem Koolhaas.
 Intended as part of Porto's designation as the European Culture Capital in 2001, it was only finished in 2005.
 It immediately became an icon in the city.
 Featuring a 1,300-seat auditorium suffused with daylight, it is the only concert hall in the world with two walls made entirely of glass.

-Day 4 (April 12) – Explore Guimarães and Braga with our private driver and guide.
+Day 4 - September 8 - Explore Guimarães and Braga with our private driver and guide.
+B2 L3

 Bom Jesus Do Monte is a Portuguese sanctuary in Tenões, outside the city of Braga, in northern Portugal.
 Its name means Good Jesus of the Mount.
 The Sanctuary is a notable example of pilgrimage site with a monumental, Baroque stairway that climbs 381 feet.
 In the 19th century, the area around the church and stairway was expropriated and turned into a park.
 In 1882, to facilitate the access to the Sanctuary, the water balanced Bom Jesus funicular was built linking the city of Braga to the hill.
 This was the first funicular to be built in the Iberian Peninsula and is still in use.
 It is the oldest funicular in the world moving by water counterbalancing, loading water into the car at the top of the hill, which weighs it down so it descends to the bottom, at the same time drawing the lighter, drained car up the hill, where the process starts all over again.
 The funicular track is 899 ft long and descends / rises 381 ft, giving an average gradient of around 42%.